-Based upon the Bermuda Insurance Act, the Company is required to maintain minimum statutory capital and surplus to meet the minimum margin of solvency ("MMS") and minimum economic statutory capital and surplus (EBS capital and surplus) to meet the Enhanced Capital Requirement ("ECR").
-The MMS is equal to the greater of \$500,000 or 1.5% of total statutory assets.
+Based upon the Bermuda Insurance Act, the Company is required to maintain minimum statutory capital and surplus to meet the minimum solvency margin ("MSM") and minimum economic statutory capital and surplus (EBS capital and surplus) to meet the Enhanced Capital Requirement ("ECR").
+The MSM is equal to the greater of \$500,000 or 1.5% of total statutory assets.
 The ECR is calculated using the risk-based capital model where risk factor charges are applied to the EBS.
-As of December 31, 2022 and 2021 the Company met the minimum requirements.
+As of December 31, 2023 and 2022 the Company met the minimum requirements.